zcrowleyTheMark/zack_SCAG_data_task/EA_plan_notes_zc.md

 - Complete separate Documentation: high-level walk through/broad explanation of R code and inputs/outputs.

-- Mock up a shiny dashboard with a couple of the metrics from the table output (maybe unemployed or homeownership by race and county (could use chloropleth leaflet map of the SCAG counties))
-  - use dashboard tests/mock-ups in the `R_reporting` folder.

 ---

 ### Main Data Files:

 - **2017-2021 ACS raw PUMS data**- download these two zip files: `csv_pca.zip` (person-level for CA) and `csv_hca.zip` (household-level for CA), extract both and then use the respective csv files in each folder: `psam_p06.csv` (person-level for CA) and `psam_h06.csv` (household-level for CA) from [US Census ACS PUMS 2017-2021](https://www2.census.gov/programs-surveys/acs/data/pums/2021/5-Year/) which was saved in [data folder here](../data)

-- **2017-2021 ACS raw PUMS data**- download these two zip files: `csv_pca.zip` (person-level for CA) and `csv_hca.zip` (household-level for CA), extract both and then use the respective csv files in each folder: `psam_p06.csv` (person-level for CA) and `psam_h06.csv` (household-level for CA) from [US Census ACS PUMS 2018-2022](https://www2.census.gov/programs-surveys/acs/data/pums/2022/5-Year/)
+- **2018-2021 ACS raw PUMS data**- download these two zip files: `csv_pca.zip` (person-level for CA) and `csv_hca.zip` (household-level for CA), extract both and then use the respective csv files in each folder: `psam_p06.csv` (person-level for CA) and `psam_h06.csv` (household-level for CA) from [US Census ACS PUMS 2018-2022](https://www2.census.gov/programs-surveys/acs/data/pums/2022/5-Year/)
-  - NOTES for using 2022 data: - Has PUMA's for 2010 census for years 2018-2021, the observations from 2022 have PUMA's from the 2020 census- some of which may be new but are still within each SCAG county since the prefix of each PUMA remains the same.
+  - **NOTES for using 2022 data**: - Has PUMA's for 2010 census for years 2018-2021, the observations from 2022 have PUMA's from the 2020 census- some of which may be new but are still within each SCAG county since the prefix of each PUMA remains the same.

 ---